extralsc/extralsc_woocommerce_share_cart/README.md

 ### Display Shared Cart

 To display the shared cart, you can use the shortcode `[extralsc_wsc_cart]` in any page or post.
-You need to pass the `cart_id` as a URL parameter, e.g., `yourwebsite.com/shared-cart?cart_id=123`.
+You need to pass the `ctoken` as a URL parameter, e.g., `yourwebsite.com/shared-cart?ctoken=123`.
 The plugin will retrieve the cart's contents and display it with product details.

 ### Add to Cart and Checkout